Portfolio Income Calculator

 Methodology

 This calculator computes annual income by multiplying your portfolio value by your blended yield percentage.
 The blended yield represents the combined dividend and interest payments your holdings are expected to generate, expressed as a percentage of total portfolio value.
 The calculation applies a single, constant yield rate across the entire portfolio for the period modelled.
 The calculator assumes yield remains stable and does not account for reinvestment of distributions, fees, taxes, or changes in underlying asset prices.
 It treats income generation as a straightforward linear relationship and does not model the impact of market volatility, yield fluctuations, or varying payout dates across different holdings.
-Results represent a snapshot based on current inputs and historical yield data.
+Results represent a snapshot based on the inputs provided.

 References